VahidN/Exports/README.md

 Exports
 =======

-This repostioty contains all of the expotred files of the .NET Tips.
+This repository contains all of the exported files of the .NET Tips.